nextgis/docs_ngweb/source/webmaps_admin.rst

    :width: 22cm

    Extent settings

-In this tab you can set up:

-* Initial extent - part of the Web Map that is shown upon its opening
-* Constraining extent - users will not be able to zoom out or scroll past this extent

-Use the four fields to set the extent measured in degrees.

 **Extent from layer** button allows to set Web Map extent from the layer's extent.
 Click it to open the “Select layer” window, where you can select a layer to use for setting the Web Map extent (see :numref:`ngw_select_resource2`).
 The four fields for the extent coordinates will be filled in.